siakhooi/image-runner/README.md

 Features:

+- `run-linux`
   - run latest container with shell.
   - mount a working directory as a directory in container.
   - container clean up when exit.
+- `run-image`
+  - run container based on configuration.
+  - mount a working directory as a directory in container.
+  - container clean up when exit.
+  - support using symbolic link to `run-image` for the configured program.

 ## Commands